xiaozhengxu/Interactive-Calculus/README.md

 Space: draw with open CV and stop drawing

 Right click: clear screen

+'s': Save the current as a filename (run from terminal or other interactive python, and you will be prompted to enter your prefered filename)

+##### Open CV drawing colors
+The current two colors are bright\_green and bright\_pink. bright\_green works with a tennis ball and any light green colored sticky notes. bright\_pink works well with bright pink sticky notes.
+To change the drawing color, modify color = 'bright_pink' in Control.py (line 20).

+To add a drawing color for open CV, find a color range for the given color at http://colorizer.org/.
+Color range is in HSV and open CV has the following HSV range: H: 0-180, S: 0 -255, V: 0-255.
+Convert the values if necessary.
+In Control.py add the color range and the color name to the dictionary *colors* on top of the page.

+##### Changing mode of moving curve in code
+There are two ways to move the curve around.
+The default is 'Handle'.
+To experiment with the other mode 'Curve', change line 23 in Control.py to pull_mode = 'Curve'.
+Save the script and run again.

 ##### Known Bugs
 Open CV calibration does not work.